Lepidoperca

-Lepidoperca is a small genus of fish belonging to the Anthiinae subfamily.
+Lepidoperca is a small genus of ray-finned fish belonging to the family Anthiadidae.
 It includes ten species.

 Taxonomy

 Lepidoperca was first established by the British ichthyologist Charles Tate Regan in 1914.
-It is classified under the subfamily Anthiinae of the family Serranidae.

 Description

 Members of Lepidoperca have moderately compressed oblong or ovate bodies.
 They have large eyes, with diameters longer than the distance between both eyes.
 The dorsal fin has ten spines and 15 to 17 soft rays.
 The margin has a slight notch just before it transitions into the soft-rayed portion.
 The anal fin has three spines and 7 to 9 soft rays.
 The pectoral fins have 15 to 17 soft rays, with all the rays branched except for the uppermost two.
 The caudal fin is truncate to lunate in shape with 15 soft rays.
 Both the upper and lower jaws have a pair of forward-facing canines.
 Vomerine teeth exist in a V-shaped patch.
 The tongue is smooth.
 The scales are large and ctenoid.

 Lepidoperca is closely related to the genus Caesioperca, but differ from the latter in the smaller number of rays from the dorsal and anal fins, larger eyes, and their V-shaped vomerine teeth patch (in contrast to the pentagon-shaped patch of Caesioperca).